 You may have a catheter in your bladder to drain your urine for a day or so, or until you are able to get out of bed and move around.
 Be sure to report any painful urination or other urinary symptoms that occur after the catheter is removed, as these may be signs of an infection that can be treated.

 Before you are discharged from the hospital, arrangements will be made for a follow-up visit with your doctor.
-Your health care provider will also give you instructions for home care.
+Your healthcare provider will also give you instructions for home care.

 Once you are home, it is important to keep the incision clean and dry.
-Your doctor will give you specific bathing
+Your doctor will give you specific bathing instructions.

 You may choose to wear a loose turban or hat over the incision.
 Do not wear a wig until the incision is completely healed (about 3 to 4 weeks after surgery).

-You should continue the breathing exercises used in the hospital to prevent lung infection.
+Continue the breathing exercises used in the hospital to prevent lung infection.
 You will be advised to avoid exposure to upper respiratory infections (colds and flu) and irritants, such as tobacco smoke, fumes, and environmental pollution.

-You should gradually increase your physical activity as tolerated.
+Gradually increase your physical activity as tolerated.
 It may take several weeks to return to your previous level of energy and strength.

 Do not drive until your doctor gives you permission.

-Notify your doctor to report any of the following:
+Tell your doctor to report any of the following:

-Before you agree to the test or the procedure, make sure you know:
+Before you agree to the test or the procedure make sure you know: